cs1656-fall2017/2017-09.project-2.template/README.md

 There are two possible options for _command_ and multiple options for _optional_arguments_; these are specified next.

 ### (1) pittrecsys.py predict TrainingFile K Algorithm UserID MovieID
-This command will use simple user-based collaborative filtering, with the following parameters:
+This command will use simple user-based collaborative filtering to predict the rating of user userID for movie movieID, with the following parameters:
-* **TrainingFile** is the training data file
+* **TrainingFile** is the training data file (see next section for more information on DataSets)
-* **K** means the algorithm should consider only the K nearest (most similar) users to user **UserID**.
-Note that a value of 0 means that there is no limit and all the users should be considered.
+* **K** means that the algorithm should consider only the K nearest (most similar) users to user **UserID**.
+Note that a value of K=0 means that there is no limit and all the users should be considered.
-* **UserID** is the user we want to predict the rating for **MovieID**
+* **UserID** is the user for whom we want to predict their rating for **MovieID**
 * **Algorithm** is the specific algorithm used, which can be one of the following:
-	* **average**, just computing the average rating for MovieID based on all other movies (K is effectively set to 0 for this, regardless of user input)
+	* **average**, just computing the average rating for MovieID based on all other ratings for that movie (K is effectively set to 0 for this, regardless of user input)
 	* **euclid**, when using Euclidean distance to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights)
-	* **pearson**, when using Person Similarity to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights).
-You should use the Pearson function provided in scipy.stats module  https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html
+	* **pearson**, when using Pearson Similarity to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights).
+You should use the Pearson function provided in thr `scipy.stats` module:  https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html
 	* **cosine**, when using Cosine Similarity to measure user-user similarity and then use the nearest K users to UserID to predict his/her rating for MovieID (through a simple weighted average, where the similarities are the weights).

 For example:
-`python3 pittrecsys predict train.data 20 euclid 101 62`
+`python3 pittrecsys.py predict train.data 20 euclid 101 62`
-should use train.data and predict the rating for user 101 for movie 62 using the euclidean distance metric for user-user similarity and only considering the 20 most similar users to user 101.
+should use train.data and predict the rating of user 101 for movie 62 using the euclidean distance metric for user-user similarity, while only considering the 20 most similar users to user 101.

 The output format of your program should be as follows:
 ```